Abdul509750/distributors-life/Readme.md

-# Just a vibecoded website not really think to watch!
+# Just a vibecoded website not really thing to watch!

+Added to github because I needed the vercel hosting lol.